If we’re totally honest, flat roof replacement is a weird job.

-In a place where snow and ice can cause problems on flat roofs, make sure you have the coverage you need if a major repair occurs down the road.
+In a place where snow and ice can cause problems on flat roofs, make sure you have the coverage you need if a major repair or replacement occurs down the road.

-Northface Construction will repair or replace your roof with 5-star service, keeping you informed and part of the team for the entire process.
+If you happen to be in Minnesota, Northface Construction will repair or replace your roof with 5-star service, keeping you informed and part of the team for the entire process!
 We work to make your roof even better than it was when we started and to give you peace of mind and make sure you are getting the very most out of your investment.

-Contact us here for a free estimate, or just to get in touch for more information!
+Contact us today for a free estimate, or just to get in touch for more information!